-Boards don't always make sufficient time on their meeting agendas to discuss board succession planning.
-Is their discomfort with the topic getting in the way of doing what's best for the board?
 Having the right individuals in the boardroom is critical.
-Directors need to have the right skills and experience that align with the company's long-term strategy.
+Directors need to have the skills and experience that align with the company's long-term strategy.
 Diverse and fresh perspectives are also important.
-So how should boards be thinking strategically about their board succession plan to ensure optimal board composition now and into the future?
+While boards have been focusing on these topics, other areas like director tenure and succession planning are often addressed only when the board needs to replace a retiring director.
+This is not overly surprising considering they can be sensitive topics.
+So how should boards be thinking strategically about their board composition - now and in the future - to ensure optimal performance?
+They can take the following actions: